Domestic bleach and its uses

 This becomes an even greater problem if you have small children or keep pets.
 As all pet owners know, convincing your cat or dog to temporarily avoid a given area can sometimes be nigh impossible.
 That’s why it’s important to always know exactly what’s in the products you’re buying.
 Manufacturers are already required to list all ingredients on their labelling – so it really is as easy as just reading what’s on them.

-- Wear gloves – You want to make sure your skin doesn’t get exposed to bleach – it’s the number one rule about cleaning with any solution, and it holds true here as well.
+- Wear gloves – You want to make sure your skin doesn’t get exposed to domestic bleach – it’s the number one rule about cleaning with any solution, and it holds true here as well.
 Prolonged exposure of the skin to bleach can cause serious tissue damage.
+For your best protection, I would recommend Marigold Kitchen Gloves.

 - Wear goggles – That will help you ensure no bleach gets in your eyes.
 Even the smallest drop of bleach in your eyes can cause serious pain and irritation, and at worst there is the risk of permanent damage.
 If any bleach gets into your eyes, stop whatever you are doing and rinse your eyes.
 Additional first aid must then be administered immediately as appropriate to prevent long-term damage.
 We would also advise seeking medical assistance as soon as possible.